clamsproject/mmif/specifications/notes/vocabulary-redesign.md

 >
 > Instead of *medium* we could have something like *anchorTarget*.
 >
-> Weare now mixing LAPPS and CLAMS types and therefore we get into trouble with the context file set up that we currently have which was to have a LAPPS or CLAMS context with each view.
+> We are now mixing LAPPS and CLAMS types and therefore we get into trouble with the context file set up that we currently have which was to have a LAPPS or CLAMS context with each view.
 Should think through whether it is possible to keep the two vocabularies separate.

 Finallly, **NER** runs over all the text documents that the CLAMS platform hands over to it and creates a new view with all named entities.